rwieruch/blog_robinwieruch_content/react-firebase-authorization-roles-permissions.md

 };
 {{< /highlight >}}

-Second, add a checkbox to toggle the user role:
+Second, add a checkbox to toggle the user role in the UI:

 {{< highlight javascript "hl_lines=5 6 7 15 24 25 26 27 28 29 30 31 32" >}}
 class SignUpFormBase extends Component {